What are Trade Support Loans?

 Indexed on 1 July 2017 and each later 1 July in line with increases in the consumer price index to maintain real value.

-Apprentices apply for a loan through their Australian Apprenticeship Support Network (Apprenticeship Network) provider in line with the year of their apprenticeship.
-They can then ‘opt in’ six monthly.
+Apprentices apply for a loan through their Australian Apprenticeship Support Network (Apprenticeship Network) provider.
+They can then ‘opt in’ six monthly, if they still remain eleigible for Trade Support Loans.
 Apprentices can opt out at any time.

 Once an apprentice successfully completes their apprenticeship, a 20% discount is applied to the loan amounts borrowed.